mhkeller/layercake.graphics/content/guide/00-introduction.md

 ### Organizing components

-While it's perfectly fine to use Layer Cake as a simple store and implement the rest of your project your own way, Layer Cake also comes with helper functions to take care of creating graphic layers that have full access to the store.
+While it's perfectly fine to use Layer Cake as a simple store and implement the rest of your project your own way, Layer Cake also comes with higher-level methods to take care of creating graphic layers that have full access to the store.
 Add layers inside the `.svgLayers`, `.htmlLayers` or `.canvasLayers` method.
 Each layer is a Svelte component.
 When you've added all the layers to your cake, run `.render()`.

 Here's an example creating an SVG scatter plot using the above data.